antor44/AI-Bluetooth-Phone-Assistant/README.md

 While the application is structurally designed to support translation locales via JSON files, there are technical limitations in the current codebase regarding non-Latin scripts, Asian languages, and Right-to-Left (RTL) languages:

 ### 1. Hardcoded Character Filtering (CJK Languages)
-At the code level, the daemon employs a regex-based noise filter in the is_valid_text function to discard transcription artifacts caused by Bluetooth static.
-This filter explicitly blocks and discards any text containing character ranges for:
+At the code level, the daemon employs a regex-based noise filter in the `is_valid_text` function to discard transcription artifacts caused by Bluetooth static.
+This filter explicitly blocks character ranges for:

-Chinese (Kanji/Hanzi: \u4e00-\u9fff)
+- Chinese (Kanji/Hanzi: `\u4e00-\u9fff`)
-Japanese (Hiragana/Katakana: \u3040-\u30ff)
+- Japanese (Hiragana/Katakana: `\u3040-\u30ff`)
-Korean (Hangul: \uac00-\ud7a3 / \u1100-\u11ff)
+- Korean (Hangul: `\uac00-\ud7a3` / `\u1100-\u11ff`)

-If a caller speaks in Chinese, Japanese, or Korean, the daemon will classify the input as noise, skip the processing branch entirely, and produce no response to the caller.
+If a caller speaks in Chinese, Japanese, or Korean, the daemon will classify the input as noise and produce no response.

 ### 2. Word Tokenization Failure (CJK Languages)
-The _calculate_text_similarity helper splits text using Python's str.split(), which tokenizes by whitespace.
-Chinese and Japanese writing systems do not use spaces between words, so this function will always return 0.0 similarity for CJK input, breaking the hallucination-detection and deduplication logic that depends on it.
+The `_calculate_text_similarity` helper splits text using Python's `str.split()`, which tokenizes by whitespace.
+Chinese and Japanese writing systems do not use spaces between words, so this function will always return `0.0` similarity for CJK input, breaking the hallucination-detection and deduplication logic.
 Adapting the system for CJK languages requires replacing the whitespace tokenizer with a dedicated segmenter.

 ### 3. Right-to-Left (RTL) Languages (Arabic, Hebrew)
 Although SQLite and the Gemini API natively process UTF-8 encoded Arabic and Hebrew text, most standard Linux terminal emulators and Streamlit layout renderers do not natively support complex bidirectional text mixing.
-Expect visual alignment glitches, displaced punctuation, and inverted text ordering in live terminal logs and Web GUI logs.
+Expect visual alignment issues in live terminal logs and Web GUI logs.

 ### 4. Voice Synthesis (TTS) Restrictions
 The Gemini Live connection is hardcoded to use only two voices (Aoede for female, Puck for male).
-While Gemini Live does handle many languages with these voices, quality varies significantly for non-Western languages.
-If you configure the system prompt to operate in languages like Russian, Hindi, or Arabic, the voice synthesizer may sound heavily accented or produce noticeably degraded output.
-For best results, change the voice_name in phone_assistant.py to a voice optimized for your target language.
+While Gemini Live handles many languages with these voices, quality varies significantly for non-Western languages.
+For best results, change the `voice_name` in `phone_assistant.py` to a voice optimized for your target language.

 ### 5. Planned Support & Future Roadmap
-Expanding native, out-of-the-box compatibility for non-Latin scripts, localized voice mapping, and multi-language SPAM filtering is planned for future releases.
+Expanding native compatibility for non-Latin scripts, localized voice mapping, and multi-language SPAM filtering is planned for future releases.
 These updates will be integrated progressively as development resources and API capabilities permit.

 ---